 Favorite Social Media Tool #7: Grammarly

-While we use professional copywriters and editors as much as we can because social media is about responding and reacting in real time, there are occasions when using a professional editor isn’t practical due to time constraints.
-In these situations, we always, always, always, have more than one team member review what has been written but then we also always, always, always, run it through Grammarly, to make sure we don’t have any participles dangling or misplaced commas.
+While we use professional copywriters and editors as much as we can, because social media is about responding and reacting in real time there are occasions when using a professional editor isn’t practical due to time constraints.
+In these situations, we always, always, always, have more than one team member review what has been written but then we also always, always, always, run it through Grammarly, to make sure we don’t have any participles dangling or commas misplaced.

 What we love about Grammarly